conradocmatheus/java-marketplace/README.md

 # Java Marketplace

+This is a Java project for a marketplace system, developed using Spring Boot, as part of the studies in the 4th semester of Software Engineering.

+## Technologies
+- Java 17
+- Spring Boot
+- Maven
+- MySQL

+## Prerequisites
+- Java 17
+- Maven
+- MySQL

+## Dependencies
+- **Spring Boot Starter Data JPA**: Data manipulation.
+- **Spring Boot Starter Web**: Creation of REST APIs.
+- **MySQL Connector Java**: Connection to MySQL database.
+- **Spring Boot Starter Test**: Automated testing.

+## How to Run
+1. Clone the repository.
+2. Configure the MySQL database locally and create the necessary tables (see the script in the `src/main/resources` folder).
+3. Run the project with Maven: `mvn spring-boot:run`.
+4. Use Postman to interact with the API.

+## Postman
+Download the Postman export file [here](back-end/docs/postman.json).

+## Features
+- Basic CRUD operations for entities such as products, clients, etc.
+- Custom queries, such as searching by name or category.
+- Beginning implementation of automated tests.
+- Planning for front-end development and deployment.

+## Next Steps
+- Implementation of automated tests.
+- Development of the front-end.
+- Deployment of the application.

+---

+# Java Marketplace

 Este é um projeto Java para um sistema de marketplace, desenvolvido utilizando Spring Boot, como parte dos estudos do 4º período da faculdade de Engenharia de Software.

 ## Tecnologias